karansingh-in/karansingh-in/README.md

 Currently I'm learning core java
 ----------------------------

-I am skilled enthusiast in development, and have my hands on experience in programming which includes languages like Javascript, CSS3, HTML.
+I am skilled enthusiast in development, and have my hands on experience in programming which includes languages like Javascript, CSS3, HTML and Java.

 ## Some things about me: